vercel/modelfusion/examples/middle-school-math-agent/README.md

 Agent that solves middle school math problems.
 It uses a calculator tool.

 Note: GPT-4 can solve these problems without a calculator.
-This example is just to show how to use tools in an agent.
+This example is just to show how to run tools in an agent.

 ## Usage